O-sura/Helper-Docs/Helm-APIM-Openshift/mtls-fix/fix.md

 ```

-> Note: Enable ssl-passthrough in ingress or else it will terminate the cert in the ingress level
+> Note: Enable ssl-passthrough in ingress or else it will terminate the cert in the ingress level.
+For distributed setup, make sure to add the cert chain validation to the gateway toml

 - Official WSO2 Guide for mtls: https://apim.docs.wso2.com/en/4.5.0/manage-apis/design/api-security/api-authentication/secure-apis-using-mutual-ssl/